5/12/2025

 Kyle Mixon

-Thanks, and quickly just on loose-native pricing, if you get that in 3Q, just wondering when the testing, like revenue wouldn't fluctuate, that's gonna happen maybe before mid-next year, mid-26th if possible, and just remind us the level of pricing you expect to receive and which test that before, multi-marker, et cetera.
+Thanks.
+And quickly, just on unloosen AD pricing, if you get that in 3Q, Just wondering when the testing revenue would inflect, if that's going to happen maybe before mid-next year, mid-26th if possible, and to remind us the level of pricing you expect to receive and which test that would be for, multi-marker, et cetera.
+Thanks.

 speaker

-Thanks.
-Yeah, the pricing we're expected to receive on the PLA would be multi-marker.
-Obviously, we want high triple digits on reimbursement, and reimbursement would begin in the early
+The pricing we're expected to receive on the PLA would be multi-marker.
+Obviously, we want high triple digits on reimbursement, and reimbursement would begin in the early part of 2026.

 speaker

-Okay, I'll leave it there.
+Okay, I'll be there.
 Thanks, guys.
 Appreciate it.
+Thanks, Kyle.

 speaker